illusiOxd/CSharpSystemResourcesControl/README.md

 ### GPU Information Menu
 - Displays detailed information about the installed GPU.

+### RAM Information Menu
+- Shows total installed RAM in the system.
+- Lists detailed information for each memory module, with numbered entries for easier identification.

+### Disk Information Menu
+- Displays details about storage devices, including model, total capacity, and free space available.

 ## Requirements
 - .NET Framework or .NET Core (compatible version for C# projects)